Tumaini Fund

 Organisation and Management

-The Tumaini Fund consists of Guernsey, English, Scottish, American, Canadian and New Zealand branches, organised and managed by committees, and a Tanzanian branch: a team of 20 Social-workers in 4 offices in Kagera, who manage a network of 300 field-workers, working with the children in the villages.
-The work is overseen by the Anglican Bishops of the Dioceses of Kagera and Lweru.
+The Tumaini Fund consists of branches in Guernsey and Alderney, England, Scotland, USA and Canada, organised and managed by committees, and a Tanzanian branch: a team of 50 Social-workers in 5 offices in Kagera, who manage a network of 411 field-workers, working with the children in the villages.

-The UK, the USA, Canada and New Zealand branches transfer their funds directly to Tanzania in order to provide transparent audit trails for all donations.
+The Guernsey, UK, USA, and Canadian branches transfer their funds directly to their dedicated bank accounts in Muleba, Tanzania in order to provide transparent audit trails for all donations.

-The work in Tanzania, funded through voluntary giving in Guernsey, is deposited with Barclays Bank in Guernsey and then transferred to the Tumaini bank account at the National Microfinance Bank of Tanzania in Ngara, Kagera.
+The work in Tanzania funded through voluntary giving in Guernsey, is deposited with Barclays Bank in Guernsey and then transferred to the Tumaini Guernsey bank account at the National Microfinance Bank of Tanzania in Muleba Kagera.

 View Accounts »